woocommerce/woocommerce-admin/CONTRIBUTING.md

 -   `Fix`.
 For bugfixes minor and major. e.g. "Fix a crash when the user selected 0 for revenue."
 -   `Add`.
 This is reserved for new features and functionality. e.g. "A new page for payment settings."
 -   `Update`.
 This is used interchangeably with `Add` at the moment.
-User your best discretion to choose.
+Use your best discretion to choose.
 -   `Dev` is for a code change that doesn't have an obvious user facing benefit. e.g. "Refactor a class to be single responsibility."
 -   `Tweak`.
 For minor changes to user facing functionality. e.g. "Styling updates to the site footer."
 -   `Performance`.
 For changes that improve the performance of the application. e.g. "Optimized SQL query to run 5x faster.".